PhilipVigus/CV/README.md

 | [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Hobbies](#Hobbies) | [Blog](https://medium.com/@philvigus) | [Music](https://soundcloud.com/philvigus) |

 I am a driven, dedicated full-stack developer who loves to learn new things.
-I have spent the majority of my career working in education, initially as a teacher, before working in quality assurance where I worked with organisations across London to improve the quality of the courses they delivered.
+I have spent much of my career working in education, initially as a teacher, before working in quality assurance where I worked with organisations across London to improve the quality of the courses they delivered.
 I am now looking for a change of direction, and with a degree in Computer Science, I am returning to my roots.
-I love the creative side of technology, being able to see a website or app growing in front of your eyes, and I want to be part of that process.
+I love the creative side of software engineering and being able to see a website or app grow in front of me.
+I want a job that allows me to do that.

 ## Skills

 **Communication skills**

 I have excellent verbal and written communication skills.
 As a teacher I was able to break down problems into easy to digest chunks and communicate them effectively to learners to help their understanding.
 As a Quality Reviewer for OCN London I wrote detailed reports on the centres and courses I worked with that were sometimes critical of their working practices.
 I was able to communicate these difficult messages face-to-face and in writing, while maintaining strong and constructive working relationships with my clients.
-At Aspire I worked with clients over the telephone.
-They were often distressed, and I was able to help them explain their needs to us so we could assist them.
+As a Welfare Benefits Advisor at Aspire I worked with clients over the telephone.
+They were often very distressed, and I was able to help them explain their needs to us so we could assist them.

 **Attention to detail**